udexon/Multiweb/README.md

 A thorough investigation into critical events since the 13th century is obviously beyond the scope of this article.
 We just wish to highlight that, Chinese secret societies, a term infamously made popular by the British colonial government, are the living proofs of how individuals may survive and thrive without government interference, the guiding philosophy behind Phosway multiweb.

+### Land Acquisition using PhosPay for the Next Farmers' Revolution

 The previous section seeks to establish that Wuweiism is possible, with the so called legendary Chinese secret societies as living proofs.
 Non-Chinese readers may enquire about "Tin Tei Hui" or the Society of Heaven and Earth in any Chinese restaurant nearby to verify the pervasiveness of their networks, and of course their non-violent nature.